 The highest body of student government at Trinity is the Trinity College Meeting (TCM), which operates as a direct democracy.
 Student governance at Trinity is very unique because it’s the only college in North America whose student governance is conducted by a body of which all the College’s students are members, rather than by an elected student council.
 Every student can bring forward motions, speak and vote at the TCM.

 The TCM has various elected Officers (Chair, Secretary and Treasurer) that work on its behalf, as well as various boards and committees that help it work more effectively.
-Again, much more information is available on the official student government website, Trinlife.
+The Auditor and Deputy Auditor also oversee all accounting books and financial accounts for levied clubs twice a year, while the CRO and DRO run annual spring elections.

 Major Social Events